superduck35/decentra-mart/README.md

  - Install node && npm on your machine
  - `cd interface`
  - `npm install`
- - Configure `environment.ts` to your chosen network & update contract addresses.. or use default (rinkeby)
+ - Configure `environment.ts` to your chosen network & update contract addresses.. or use default (Rinkeby)
  - `npm run start`
  - visit http://localhost:4200

 ## Interacting with application

+ - Load up the app as in `run local dev server` above (I recommend you stick with the default environment on Rinkeby)
+ - To connect to Web3, your MetaMask must be connected to the correct network (as in the one in environment.ts...
+Rinkeby)

 ### Displaying your current metamask account
  - < Image of the top right connection >